JuliaPhysics/SolidStateDetectors.jl/docs/src/man/charge_drift.md

 ```
 where $v_{d}$ is the drift velocity, $\mu$ the mobility and $E$ the electric field strength.

 The scattering with matter not only limits the absolute drift velocity, it might also deviate the trajectories from the electric field lines: e.g., in crystals, the principal axes orientation has an impact on the resulting drift trajectory.
-The influence of the scattering on the drift trajectories can be expressed by a 3x3 tensor, the so-called mobility tensor $\mu_{ij}$, which transforms the electric field, $E$, into the drift field, $v_{i}$:
+The influence of the scattering on the drift trajectories can be expressed by a 3x3 tensor, the so-called mobility tensor $\mu_{ij}$, which transforms the electric field, $E$, into the drift velocity, $v_{i}$:

 ```math
 v_{i} =  \mu_{ij} \cdot E_{j}.